rajputkarsh/nextjs-portfolio-2024/README.md

 - [ ] WASM Support
 - [ ] API Response Caching
 - [ ] Pre commit hooks
-- [ ] Add loader icons when loading dynamic images from firebase
+- [ ] Latest Blogs carousel on homepage

 ##
 ### Please give it a star if you like it